 The famous London Underground, or Tube, is the quickest way to move around London.
 The city is served by 12 Tube lines which are colour-coded.
 An interconnecting train network services the outer suburbs, airports and other major cities.
 Rush hour can get very busy so it’s best to avoid travelling at these times and remember to check the train’s destination before you get on – the same colour code is used for trains going in both directions.

 To get the best fares and avoid queuing for tickets, buy an Oyster Card.
 The plastic cards can be recharged with money or loaded with a daily, weekly or monthly travel pass for unlimited travel within a certain zone.
 Oyster cards can also be used on London red buses.
 The staff at the station ticket counters are helpful in providing free tube maps, station opening times and directions.

 Walking in London

-London is a great city for walking and many of the attractions in the centre are best explored on foot.
-In fact, some areas appear far apart on Tube maps but are only five minutes walk away from each other!
-If you’re planning on a day of walking, ask your concierge for advice and suggestions.
+London and its attractions are best explored on foot.
+In fact, some areas appear far apart on Tube maps but are only a five-minute walk away from each other.
+If you’re planning to spend the day, walking around the city, ask your concierge for advice and suggestions.